falcon-protocol/docs/getting-started/over-view.md

 ## What is an app bundle
-An app bundle is a collection of one or more subscription apps that are distributed together in a single purchaseable package to the end consumer.
+An app bundle is a collection of two or more subscription apps that are distributed together in a single discounted purchaseable package to the end consumer.

 ## Who is app bundling for
 App bundling is for any subscription business; whether you sell physical or